• Menu

 So it should come as no surprise that every April 20th, Vancouverites join together for the largest cannabis protest and celebration anywhere on the planet.
 From its humble beginnings in 1995, the 4/20 Festival has grown to include over 150,000 attendees and 500 vendors.

-The festive atmosphere now includes performers, food and concerts from international artists.
-All the while, you can enjoy the very best in cannabis products, including flowers, edibles and concentrates.
+The festive spring atmosphere now includes performers, food and concerts from international artists

 Related: Vancouver’s Best Festivals